GIScience/ohsome-py/README.md

 ## Installation

+### Using Anaconda

 All required packages are contained in _requirements.txt_.
+Download or clone the repository and start a new environment inside the repository folder.

-1. Set up the python environment and activate it.
-If you are using Anaconda, run:
+1. Set up the python environment and activate it:

 ```
 conda create -n ohsome python=3